BTOdell/replace-url-html-webpack-plugin/README.md

-# html-webpack-transform-assets-plugin
+# transform-html-webpack-plugin
-Transforms existing assets in an HTML template
+Transforms existing HTML elements in a template